Kieran-who/dir2md/README.md

 # dir2md

-Dump directory structure and text contents into a single Markdown file for easy sharing and review.
+Dump directory structure and text contents into a single Markdown file for easy sharing and review (especially for LLMs).
+Includes some basic default filters to avoid dumping binary files and directories like `node_modules`.

 ## Installation